FAIRmat-NFDI/AreaC-DOC-H5MD-for-NOMAD/docs/file_structure/observables.md

      \-- ...

 * `label`
 :   describes the particles involved in determining the property.
+For example, for a radial distribution function between particles of type `A` and `B`, `label` might be set to `A-B`

 * `n_variables`
 :   dimensionality of the observable.
 Can also be infered from leading dimension of `bins`.